divyaayikkara9497/Liri/README.md

 ![Alt text](screenshots/pic-3.png)

-- 'node liri.js do-what-it-says': it should run 'spotify-this-song'  for "I Want it That Way".
+- `node liri.js do-what-it-says`: it should run 'spotify-this-song'  for "I Want it That Way".

 ![Alt text](screenshots/pic-2.png)